isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 At this point, we're almost ready to run!
 But first we need to deal with authorization.
 So, to do that, all the instructions for 'Configuring a Google Project' need to be followed `here <http://cromwell.readthedocs.io/en/develop/tutorials/PipelinesApi101/>_`.
-Make sure you can run the hello.wdl example.
+That configuration is saved in a file named 'google.conf'.
+Make sure you can run the 'hello.wdl' example.